-Glutamine Vs BCAA
+Glutamine Vs. BCAA

 The fundamental difference between Glutamine and BCAAs lies in the way each of them works for you.

-The primary job of Glutamine is to preserve muscle tissue and to prevent it from becoming damaged.
-By taking glutamine supplements, you will give your muscles the ability to work harder and longer due to building more muscle.
+The primary job of Glutamine is to preserve muscle tissue and prevent it from becoming damaged.
+By taking glutamine supplements, you will give your muscles the ability to work harder and longer due to build more muscle.
 Aside from helping your body release a growth hormone crucial for muscle building, Glutamine helps maintain the anabolic phase state.